Segmentation, Production and Consumption

 The Honey Industry consists of honey producers that are segmented into the following groups:

 make a living from bees through a combination of honey sales, pollination services and selling bees.
-A commercial producer manages from 200 – 16,000 hives and average 24 years of bee experience.
+A commercial producer manages over 200 hives and average 24 years of bee experience.

 supplement their primary income and manage from 10-199 hives and average 9 years of experience.

-do not rely on their bees for income and manage 2 or 3 hives.
+do not rely on their bees for income and manage fewer than 10 colonies.
 They average 7 years of experience.

 The honey industry is beleaguered by